BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Ethics Statement

 \section{Ethics Statement}

 The human annotations were collected through hired annotators from a data annotation service.
 Annotators were instructed to strictly refrain from including any biased, hateful, or offensive content towards any race, gender, sex, or religion.
-The annotations passed through audits, where they were examined by a separate group of annotators and reached a 89\% agreement ratio.
+The annotations underwent audits by a separate group of annotators, achieving an 89\% inter-annotator agreement.
+We use LLM to polish the writing of the paper.